 That’s A Wrap!
 How to Choose Systemisation & Automation Platforms for Your Business

 Ok, all that’s left for you to do is to take your shortlist of each software type and work out which one ticks the most boxes for you!
 Set yourself a time limit for how long you are going to take to decide on each one so you don’t spend too long agonising.
 Also acknowledge that with the best will in the world, you are likely to have to switch at least one of your systems at some point!

 This doesn’t mean that you didn’t think about it enough, it’s just part and parcel of not being able to predict the future and even businesses with the most solid strategy take unexpected turns as you learn and grow.

-Send a little more time on deciding your file storage, website hosting, PM and CRM tools as these are the harder ones to switch, but everything else, I would recommend spending a maximum of an hour deciding, sleep on it and then go with your gut.
+Spend a little more time on deciding your file storage, website hosting, PM and CRM tools as these are the harder ones to switch, but for everything else, I would recommend spending a maximum of an hour deciding, sleep on it and then going with your gut.